PolinaMalakovich/java-explore-with-me/README.md

 - JDK 11

 ### Instruction
-To instal the app run the following commands from the root of this repository:
+To install the app run the following commands from the root of this repository:
 - `mvn instal`
 - `docker compose up`